IsabellFtz/fustatCART/README.md

 ## Repository Contents

-- **CART Visualizations:** Code for all visualizations included in the corresponding fu:stat website article.
+- **Website Figures:** Code for all visualizations included in the corresponding fu:stat website article.
 - **Auxiliary Website:** HTML website supporting the presentation of the article.
 - **Replication Code:** Code implementations replicating the results of the accompanying paper.